plumed/plumed2/new-manual/parsing.md

 RESTRAINT ARG=e1 AT=1+0.5
 ```

-The lepton library is able to interpret any of thse following constants:
+You can also also write expressions in terms of any of the following constants:

 | Symbol | Description |
 | :----- |:------------|